Chapter 8.6 – Port Management, Governance and Leadership

 Given the complexity and increased politicization of the port director position, it is not surprising that tenure has been steadily declining.
 Although summary data on port tenure is not available globally, the American Association of Port Authorities examines tenure in an annual survey of its membership.
 The data for the past 12 years indicate a declining trend in position tenure.

-In the case of American ports, private-sector business and political appointees replaced engineers and attorneys in the director’s positions, and leadership job tenures were shortened.
+In the case of American ports, private-sector business and political appointees replaced engineers and attorneys in director positions, and leadership tenure was shortened.
 Individuals with marketing and visionary thinking skills supplemented the ranks of the traditional port second-level technocrats.
 In all cases, the authority of the executive director was reduced in favor of the board of Directors.
-From 1987 to 2006, eighteen executive directors served at these four ports, none lasting longer than four years.
+Between 1987 and 2006, eighteen executive directors served at these four ports, with none remaining in office longer than four years.

-In Los Angeles, port directors had civil service protection beginning with the inception of the position in 1925 until 1977.
+In Los Angeles, port directors received civil service protection from the inception of the position in 1925 until 1977.
 During that period, several port directors held the position for decades.
-That protection was removed by Mayor Bradley and voters through a series of city charter amendments from 1977 to 1995 that restricted the power of the Los Angeles Harbor Board and shifted greater control over the port director to the Mayor’s office.
+That protection was removed by Mayor Bradley and voters through a series of city charter amendments from 1977 to 1995, which restricted the power of the Los Angeles Harbor Board and shifted greater control over the port to the Mayor’s office.

 C. Survival Strategies for Port Directors: The Power Wheel

 All positions of leadership rely on relationships.
-The public port director does not always rule from a position of authority depending on its governance structure.
+The public port director does not always rule from a position of authority, depending on the governance structure.
 The director may face obstacles in achieving their vision for the organization.
-These might be political, bureaucratic, lack of resources, competing interests, stakeholder opposition, or something else.
-Any project or policy might need acceptance or approval by a multitude of individuals and organizations.
+These might include political, bureaucratic, resource-related, competing interests, stakeholder opposition, or other factors.
+Any project or policy may require acceptance or approval from multiple individuals and organizations.
 To ensure that a leader’s focus is directed appropriately, a director may want to map the necessary relationships in a power wheel.

-The power wheel is a graphic representation of relationships that the director needs to have with other organizations or individuals – where they exist and where they need to exist.
+The power wheel is a graphic representation of the relationships that the director needs to have with other organizations or individuals, where they currently exist, and where they should exist.
 The port director is at the center of the wheel, surrounded by all the constituencies where relationships need to be cultivated and maintained.
-Understanding which groups or individuals interact with each other, also represented on the graphic by lines between the groups, is a necessary step in creating a wheel.
-The exercise of drawing lines to identify those known or assumed relationships will clarify the influence of different organizations.
+Understanding which groups or individuals interact with each other, as represented by lines between the groups on the graphic, is a necessary step in creating a wheel.
+Drawing lines to identify known or assumed relationships will clarify the influence of different organizations.

 D. Collaboration and Training for Port Executives

-Not all corporate executives can make the transition easily to a government-controlled agency.
-Regardless of how talent requirements in the technical and functional fields have evolved for port executives, leadership becomes the dominant trait for the senior executive.
-The director has to operate in a highly complex and political environment.
+Not all corporate executives can easily transition to a government-controlled agency.
+Regardless of how talent requirements in the technical and functional fields have evolved for port executives, leadership has become the dominant trait for senior executives.
+The director must operate in a highly complex and politically charged environment.
 This individual has to translate vision into reality and problems into opportunities.
-The director also has to select and forge a high-performance management team and do it to ensure the continuity of leadership.
-Moreover, the director needs to survive long enough to get something accomplished.
+The director also has to select and assemble a high-performance management team to ensure the continuity of leadership.
+Moreover, the director needs to survive long enough to accomplish something.

 There are many opportunities for port directors and senior management who come from outside the industry to expose themselves to port industry issues and challenges.
 Interactions with other port executives are a primary way and can be facilitated by participation in the activities of a port association, like the American Association of Port Authorities (AAPA), the Japanese Port Association, the Europeans Sea Port Organization (ESPO), the APEC countries Port Services Network (APSN) and other regional associations.
 AAPA offers a week-long executive management seminar every two years frequently attended by port directors or other senior leadership.
 In addition, a port director can prepare his team for leadership advancement by participating in the AAPA four-year Professional Port Manager (PPM) certification program.
 The same program is also offered in Spanish for Latin American ports.
 There are also private organizations and universities that offer training and/or certification programs for port executives.

 It is not uncommon for port executives to independently seek out other port directors who share similar challenges to build relationships or to form loose collaboratives where the directors can come together for information exchange.
-For example, the Port of Hamburg initiated chainPort, a group of the world’s leading ports to meet periodically to debate and strategize on the optimization of the flow of information and goods.
-The port director at Venice, Italy, wrestling with issues of the cruise business and over-tourism, reached out to other ports that faced similar challenges to collaborate on possible solutions.
+For example, the Port of Hamburg initiated chainPort, a group of the world’s leading ports that meet periodically to debate and strategize on the optimization of the flow of information and goods.
+The port director in Venice, Italy, wrestling with issues related to the cruise business and overtourism, reached out to other ports facing similar challenges to collaborate on possible solutions.

 Probably one of the most valuable programs that are sufficiently intensive enough to delve deeply into the political issues faced by a public port executive is the three-week Senior Executives in State and Local Government Program at Harvard University Kennedy School of Government.
 A curated cohort of executives is chosen for participation, and the curriculum is focused on leadership, political strategy, policy development, performance management, and negotiation.
 While a port director may not be able to take three weeks away for training, it is an excellent opportunity for members of the port’s executive staff.